-I believe most of us fantasize about having a life where we get to travel a lot, reach out to those mighty mountains and soak up in adventure.
+Most of us fantasize about having a life where we get to travel a lot, reach out to those mighty mountains and soak up in an adventure.
 Wilderness calls everybody, but not many can respond to it.
-Among the few successful people living their dream life, we would like to introduce you to a young, jolly and interesting personality, Ricky Yonjon, who happens to be an adventurer by heart, a mountain biker by passion and a trek leader by profession.
+Among the successful people living their dream life, we would like to introduce you to a young, jolly and interesting personality, Ricky Yonjon, who happens to be an adventurer by heart, a mountain biker by passion and a trek leader by profession.
 Inspired by his father, Ricky went to his first trek at the tender age of 7.
 He believes that was the day he knew exactly what he wanted to do with his life, making him the person he is today.
-He has been in the trekking field for 14 years now.
-He leads groups to the most of the popular trekking routes of Nepal including Everest Base Camp, Annapurna Circuit and Annapurna Base Camp.
+With an experience of 17 years, he leads groups to the most of the popular trekking routes of Nepal including Everest Base Camp, Annapurna Circuit, and Annapurna Base Camp.

 So we stole an hour from him to share with you what an experienced trekker, who is familiar with all the stones and mosses of Annapurna Circuit to share his thoughts about this apple pie trek.
 Here is a Guide’s guide to Annapurna Circuit.

 There has been a lot of changes in the trekking scene.
-It has been easier as the technology is really advancing.
-Anyone can check their mobile phones to know about many things.
-Culture wise, one can find trememdous changes.
-Also, there are a lot of lodges and the camping treks are getting lesser and lesser with the passing time.
-It isn’t very positive from the trekking point of view as the camping staffs and kitchen staffs have to find a new works now.
+It has been more comfortable as the technology is advancing.
+Anyone can check mobile phones to know about many things.
+Culture-wise, one can find tremendous changes.
+Also, there are a lot of lodges, while the camping treks are getting lesser with the passing time.
+It isn’t very positive from the trekking point of view as the camping staffs, and kitchen staffs have to find new works now.
 Camping treks will be no more in a few years.
-However, the trails have been nice and ‘going into the unknown’ feeling doesn’t exist any longer.
+However, the trails have been nicer and ‘going into the unknown’ feeling doesn’t exist any longer.
 There are tea houses every step you take.
-But mountains are there; and that’s what people come for!
+But mountains are there, and that’s what most of the people come for!

 The trend of Independent Trekking is increasing these days, not just in Nepal but all over the world.
 How easy or hard it is to trek independently in Nepal?